 Even though we’re north of the border, the Tlaquepaque Village Dia de Muerto’s event it’s a show-stopper and truly a must-do event if you’re in the area.

 Dia de Muertos is a holiday in Mexico that celebrates and remembers deceased ancestors and loved ones.
-To welcome the return of their spirits on this day, those who celebrate will paint their faces to resemble a skull (often called sugar skull) and create altar de muertos or alters to bring their offrendas or offerings.
-The offrendas are ornately decorated with Marigolds, candles, other flowers, pictures of the deceased, along with the relative’s favorite foods or drinks.
+To welcome the return of their spirits on this day, those who celebrate will paint their faces to resemble a skull (often called a sugar skull) and create alteras (alters) to bring their offrendas (offerings).
+The offrendas are ornately decorated with marigolds, candles, other flowers, and pictures of the deceased, along with the relative’s favorite foods or drinks.

 What to do at the event

 Dia de Muertos is an event for all ages.
-Tlaquepaque Village invites those who participate and celebrate the event as well as on lookers to partake in the festivities.
-You are welcome to bring your own picture, candle, or offering to one of there several alter’s or offrendas throughout the village.
+Tlaquepaque Village invites those who participate and celebrate the event as well as onlookers to partake in the festivities.
+You are welcome to bring your own picture, candle, or offering to one of their several alter’s or offrendas throughout the village.
 There is live music in nearly every plaza, dancing, face painting, and of course shops to stroll through.

 We went to the Village twice, just to enjoy the beautiful decorations.
-There were so many people the night of the event, it was difficult to appreciate the detail and beauty of this celebration.
 There will be plenty of people dressed in incredible outfits, painted faces, and other fun outfits.
 Watching the people is fun in and of itself.

 The village spends weeks preparing for the event, decorating, and having local artists participate in a mural.
 The place is crowded, but it is worth it!
 It really was one of the most unique and incredible events we’ve ever gone to.
 We loved every second of it and can’t wait to go back again — this time bringing our own offrenda!